 The required synchronous timing and clock signals are generated in the main timing unit with less than 6ps jitter and rise times of less than 80ps.
 A 50MHz ultra-stable Quartz oscillator is the reference.
 The IGI D-GPS/INS based precision navigation system delivers a GPS 1PPS signal which regularly triggers an absolute time stamp in the raw data header.

 In its basic configuration the radar operates with four 1GSample-ADCs.
 The timing unit allows for two additional ADCs.
 Each ADC unit has raw data formatting integrated thus the number of recording channels can be easily increased if need be.
 Via optical fibre high speed data recording units are connected.
 A second optical fibre links the ADCs to the control computer (monitoring bus) for internal calibration and system monitoring.
 Quick-look processing will be implemented via dedicated hardware and optical fibre link to the data recording units.
 On- and/or off-line operation is possible.

 As for E-SAR DLR’s Dornier DO228-212 aircraft was the first choice as platform for the new system.
 Alternative solutions for a more suitable aircraft with improved performance in terms of flight range and altitude are being investigated in order to better cope with requirements of future campaigns and missions.

-A new antenna mount designed to fix planar array antennae to the Do-228 aircraft is under development.
+A new antenna mount designed to fix planar array antennae to the Do-228 aircraft has been developed.
 Fully-fledged in multi-frequency configuration it holds 7 right-looking dual polarised antennae: X-band (3), C- band (1), S-band (2) and L-band (1).
 The P-band antenna is mounted under the nose of the aircraft as for E-SAR.

 One important advantage of the antenna mount will be that it makes it easier to change antenna configuration and to mount other antennae avoiding individual airworthiness certification procedures the same time.